usethesource/typepal/doc/TypePal/Collector/Collector.md

 #### Description

-A `Collector` is a statefull object that provides all the functions described below to access and change its internal state.
+A `Collector` is a stateful object that provides all the functions described below to access and change its internal state.
 The global services provided by a `Collector` are:

 * Register facts, calculators, and requirements as collected from the source program.
 * Maintain a global (key,value) store to store global information relevant for the collection process.
 Typical examples are: